 Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland, creeks and massive trees.

 Located between Nelson Canyon Park and Cypress Provincial Park, Whyte Lake Park is the biggest park within the District of West Vancouver.
-It’s about 306 acres in size.
-At 30 square kilometres in size, Cypress is far larger, but it’s a provincial park and mostly outside and to the north of the municipality.
+It’s about 306 acres (or 1.24 square kilometres) in size.
+Cypress is far larger at 7,413 acres (or 30 square kilometres), but it’s a provincial park and mostly outside and to the north of the municipality.

-Inside Whyte Lake Park is Whyte Lake, which is home to the threatened Westslope Cutthroat Trout.
-The park is large, but the lake is tiny.
+Inside Whyte Lake Park is Whyte Lake, home to the threatened Westslope Cutthroat Trout.
+While the park is large, the lake is tiny.

 There are a few trails in the park and surrounding area.
-The Whyte Lake Trail is both popular and well-hiked and leads from the main parking lot to the lake.
-The trail also links up with the Baden Powell Trail to the west and north, and with the TransCanada Trail to the east.
+Whyte Lake Trail is popular and leads from the main parking lot to the lake.
+The trail also intersects with the Baden Powell Trail to the west and north, and with the TransCanada Trail to the east.
 If you continue along the Whyte Lake Trail past the lake, you can connect with the Baden Powell Trail and continue all the way to Eagle Bluffs (which is in Cypress Provincial Park and also connected by a trail starting at the Cypress Mountain ski resort).

 How to Get to Whyte Lake

 A good place to start your hike is from the Whyte Lake Trailhead at 5647 Westport Road.
-Heading west along the Trans-Canada Highway, take the #4 turnoff.
+Head west along the Trans-Canada Highway and take the #4 turnoff.
 From there, turn left onto Westport Road and continue until the road goes under a bridge.
-At the bridge the road goes underneath the highway and the parking lot and entrance to Whyte Lake Trail is just around the corner on your right.
+The road goes underneath the highway at the bridge and the parking lot and entrance to Whyte Lake Trail is just around the corner on your right.